Jenidevops/PortFolio-Website---My-First-step/README.md

-# PortFolio-Website---My-First-step
+# 🌕 Personal Portfolio Website – First Step Toward the Moon

-🚀 My first personal portfolio website, built with HTML and CSS.
-A simple, responsive design that marks the beginning of my web development journey.
-This project is my first step toward learning front-end development and creating a strong foundation to grow and reach new heights in tech.
-“One small step in code, one giant leap toward my dream.” 🚀
+Welcome to my first personal portfolio website!
+Built with **HTML5** and **CSS3**, this project represents the beginning of my web development journey.
+While it's a simple and responsive site, it marks a meaningful step toward building real-world skills and creating a strong presence in tech.

+---

+## 🚀 Project Overview

+This site is a minimalist portfolio that introduces who I am and what I’m working on.
+It’s designed to be clean, responsive, and accessible across devices — built entirely from scratch using semantic HTML and modern CSS techniques like **Flexbox**.

+---

+## 🔧 Tech Stack

+- HTML5
+- CSS3 (Responsive Design, Flexbox)

+---

+## 🎯 What I Learned

+- Structuring clean, semantic HTML
+- Designing responsive layouts
+- Maintaining consistent styling
+- Using Git and GitHub for version control

+---

+## 📈 Next Steps

+- Add JavaScript for interactivity
+- Include project sections and contact form
+- Host live version with GitHub Pages or Netlify
+- Explore React and modern front-end workflows

+---

+## 📌 Why This Matters

+This project is more than a website — it’s the **first step** toward my goals in web development.
+I’m committed to learning continuously and growing one project at a time.
+This site is my launchpad to reach new heights in tech. 🌑

+> “One small step in code, one giant leap toward my dream.”

+---

+## 🔗 link

+---

+Thanks for checking out my project!